Parametrized complexity of relations between multidimensional subshifts: The inclusion and embedding problems

 Suppose that $M \in \textbf{COF}$.
 There exists only finitely many finite-input configurations in $X_M$.
 We define an embedding $f:X_M \to Y$ which adds a green line as the symmetric to the black line relative to the red line at distance at most $2o(M,n)$, where $n$ is the longest halting input of $M$, and is the identity everywhere else.

-If $M \notin \textbf{COF}$, suppose for a contradiction that there exist an embedding $f:X_M \to Y$ of radius $r$.
-If $x \in X_M$ is an input configuration with no unneeded lines, then $x$ is $(0,1)$-periodic everywhere except on the upper-right quarterplane, so $f(x)$ is too. $f(x)$ cannot be $(0,1)$-periodic on the upper right by injectivity; therefore $f$ maps input configurations to input configurations, and finite-input configurations to finite-input configurations.
+If $M \notin \textbf{COF}$, suppose for a contradiction that there exists an embedding $f:X_M \to Y$ of radius $r$.
+If $x \in X_M$ is an input configuration with no unneeded lines, then $x$ is $(0,1)$-periodic everywhere except on the upper-right quarterplane, so $f(x)$ is too. $f(x)$ cannot be $(0,1)$-periodic by injectivity; therefore $f$ maps input configurations to input configurations, and finite-input configurations to finite-input configurations.

 Because $f$ is injective, we find arbitrarily large inputs $M\#n$ mapped by $f$ to $M'\#n'$ such that $o(M', n') \geq o(M,n)$, and in particular, we find $M$ and $n$ such that $2o(M', n') \geq o(M,n) + r$.
 Looking at the lower-right quarterplane, we find a monochromatic $2r \times 2r$ pattern mapped to a green symbol, so $f(x)$ has many green lines, which is a contradiction. \end{proof}